LArSoft/larsoft.github.io/wiki/Using_find_global_symbolsh_to_find_unresolved_symbols.md

     -   [Command line options](#Command-line-options)
     -   [Symbol types (per “nm”)](#Symbol-types-per-nm)

-Using find\_global\_symbol.sh to find unresolved symbols(#Using-find_global_symbolsh-to-find-unresolved-symbols)
+Using find\_global\_symbol.sh to find unresolved symbols
 ===================================================================================================================

-How to know what library is needed to resolve a linking problem(#How-to-know-what-library-is-needed-to-resolve-a-linking-problem)
+How to know what library is needed to resolve a linking problem
 ------------------------------------------------------------------------------------------------------------------------------------

 How often have you encountered an error such as: `` undefined reference to `typeinfo for simb::MCParticle' ``?\